 Another key indicator is the Net Promoter Score (NPS).
 This score is based on how likely Fastned's customers are to recommend Fastned to others on a scale from 0 to 10.
-The Company's latest survey (in December 2022) involving more than 3 thousand customers showed that 59% of Fastned's customers are 'promoters' and gave a score of 9 or 10.
-Another 35% of our customers gave us a score of 8 or 7.
+The Company's latest survey (at the end of Q2 2024) involving around 2 thousand customers showed that 68% of Fastned's customers are 'promoters' and gave a score of 9 or 10.
+Another 26% of our customers gave us a score of 8 or 7.
 Only 6% of the respondents gave us a score of 6 or lower.
-Fastned's NPS score at that moment was thus 53 (calculated by deducting the detractors (c.59%) from the promotors (6%)).
-The survey also showed that customers are most satisfied with the reliability of Fastned's service, with an average score of 4.26 out of 5, and the ease of use, with a score of 4.48 out of 5 for all survey respondents.
-This is the highest result Fastned has achieved since requesting customers to participate in this survey in 2016.
+Fastned's NPS score at that moment was thus 62 (calculated by deducting the detractors (c.68%) from the promotors (6%)).
+The survey also highlighted customer satisfaction, with an average rating of 4.6 out of 5 for ease of use.
+This was closely followed by ratings for charging speed and service reliability, both receiving a score of 4.4 out of 5.
+We are continuously working on improving the NPS score to maintain these great results.